Ctrl K

 CHAMP utilizes various other program packages:

-1. Parser: An easy-to-use and easy-to-extend keyword-value pair-based input file parser written in Fortran 2008.
+1. Parser (built-in): An easy-to-use and easy-to-extend keyword-value pair-based input file parser written in Fortran 2008.
 This parser uses a heavily modified libFDF library and is written by Ravindra Shinde.
 It can parse keyword-value pairs, blocks of data, and general variables with different physical units in an order-independent manner.
 Our implementation can handle multiple data types and file formats.
 The parser is kept as a library in the code, however, it can be easily adapted by any other Fortran-based code.

-2. TREXIO: TREXIO is an open-source file format and library developed for the storage and manipulation of data produced by quantum chemistry calculations.
+2. TREXIO (External): TREXIO is an open-source file format and library developed for the storage and manipulation of data produced by quantum chemistry calculations.
 CHAMP can read the starting wavefunction from a trexio file.
 The library has interfaces to a lot of quantum chemical programs.
 CHAMP can directly read the contents of this file with a single load statement in the input file.
 This library is currently optional.

 CHAMP is available as a container image from Dockerhub.
 Here are the instructions to obtain the images: